Deferasirox for removing excess iron

 Never give a double dose of deferasirox.

 What if I give too much?

-It may be dangerous to give too much deferasirox.
+It can be dangerous to give too much deferasirox.

 If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to deferasirox.
-Take your child to hospital or call an ambulance straight away.
+Take your child to hospital or phone for an ambulance straight away.